Applying to Deliver an Off-Campus Field School or Harlow Program

 - Required courses: The university calendar specifies that students must complete field school courses as part of their degree program.

-- Harlow courses: Courses delivered at the Harlow campus that are enhanced by availing of the location, and which require up to 2 years of advance notice and planning.
+- Harlow courses: Courses delivered at the Harlow campus that are enhanced by availing of the location, and which require up to two years of advance notice and planning.

 - Elective courses: Courses delivered off campus that will be significantly enhanced by availing of the location.
 Preference is given to regular courses over the creation of special topics courses.